Experimental Model 2 submachine gun

 The Experimental Model 2 submachine gun (試製二型機関短銃, Shisei-ni-gata kikan-tanjū) was a pre–World War II Japanese experimental submachine gun chambered in the 8mm Nambu round.

+A reverse-engineered copy of the Type 2, chambered in .45 ACP and known as the Mukden Type 2, was produced and used in limited numbers by Communist Chinese forces during the Chinese Civil War and the Korean War.

 History

-The Type 2 model was a development from the earlier Type 1 submachine gun, designed in response to criticisms of the former’s awkward ergonomics.
+The Type 2 model was a development from the earlier Type 1 submachine gun, designed in response to criticisms of the former's awkward ergonomics.
 The new model offered a more conventional magazine feed and stock, but wholly retained the Type 1's method of operation and was essentially the same gun in a different body.
 It was initially produced in the mid-1930s, tested by the Imperial Japanese Army, but got rejected.